iroddis/asdf-R/README.md

 * `R_CONFIGURE_OPTIONS` - use only your configure options
 * `R_EXTRA_CONFIGURE_OPTIONS` - append these configure options along with ones that this plugin already uses

+## Thanks

+Thanks to (asdf-postgres)[http://github.com/smashedtoatoms/asdf-postgres] for providing an awesome plugin that was easy to modify for this language.